vogelfenx/space-image-telegram-bot/README.md

 # Telegram bot for posting space images to telegram channel

-This project implemented a module to fetch & publish space images to telegram channel using Telegram Bot API.
+This project implements a module to fetch & publish space images to telegram channel using Telegram Bot API.
 The theme of the images is all about space and the universe.
 The images are fetched from different sources:
   - [r/SpaceX API](https://docs.spacexdata.com/)
   - [NASA API](https://api.nasa.gov/)

+This module fetches images with meta information such as date and description, downloads them and directly posts it to your channel.
+The image publication appears with user defined interval - by default once in 24 hours.
+The images showed (downloaded) once, won't be published again.

 ## First steps
 1. Clone / download the repository
-2. Read install and configuration steps
+2. Read installation and configuration steps below
-3. Read user manual.
+3. Read user manual

 ## How to install & configure
 1. Install Python3 and project dependencies
     Python3 should be already installed.

-    The project uses Pipenv tool, that automatically creates a virtual environment and install all project dependencies.
+    The project uses Pipenv tool, that automatically creates a virtual environment and installs all project dependencies.
     Please refer to Pipenv [documentation](https://pypi.org/project/pipenv/) to install it.

     When Pipenv is installed, use the following command to create virtual environment and install dependencies: